cmoeser5/D3-challenge/README.md

 ## Objectives
 * Create a dynamic scatter plot that represents each state with circle elements.
 * The plot will include additional labels and have click elements so users can decide which data to display.
+Animate the transitions for the circles' locations as well as the range of the axes.

 ### Static Image of Scatter Plot
 ![static image](images/scatter_plot.png)